MichaelAdamGroberman/team-profile-generator-1/README.md

 * Then a team.html page will be generated in the output directory, that displays a nicely formatted team roster.

-* This is a sample [Team Sample](Assets/team-sample.png) file for a project generated using this application
+* This is a sample [Team](Assets/team-sample.png) page for a project generated using this application

   ![Sample Our Team Image](Assets/team-sample.png)